A Problem with Serious Consequences…

 At whatever stage in your efforts to make sense of the Vatican II mess in the church you might currently find yourself, please do not neglect this all-important topic, no matter how disturbing it may be to you.
 Nothing is gained by turning a blind eye to a real and far-reaching problem.
 The links below will help you further, as they address related issues and concerns.

-And by the way: SSPX Bishop Bernard Tissier de Mallerais agrees that the Novus Ordo rite of episcopal consecration must be regarded as invalid in practice — see here.
+And by the way: SSPX Bishop Bernard Tissier de Mallerais agrees that the Novus Ordo rite of episcopal consecration must be regarded as invalid in practice — see here and also here.

 Relevant Church Documents: